 Stimulates and develops your baby’s nervous and immune system.

-Increases your baby’s self-esteem and helps him or her feel safe and loved.
+Increases your baby’s self-esteem and helps him feel safe and loved.

 Your baby will fall asleep faster and sleep more deeply.